NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

      dem_mosaic stereo_v12/run-DEM.tif stereo_v23/run-DEM.tif \
        stereo_v34/run-DEM.tif -o mosaic.tif

-This DEM can be hillshaded and overlayed on top of the reference DEM.
+This DEM can be hillshaded and overlaid on top of the reference DEM.

 The next step is aligning it to the reference.